-Fruits and veggies Berries contain a high amount of antioxidants that have anti-inflammatory effects.
+Berries contain a high amount of antioxidants that have anti-inflammatory effects.
 Cruciferous veggies have been known to decrease the risk of heart disease and also have antioxidants.

 You don’t have to give up everything you love!
 Red wine is full of antioxidants and helps to reduce stress levels.